 At more than 500 square miles, Los Angeles is massive and touring it can be exhausting – but that doesn't deter visitors.
-The area is one of the most visited in the country, especially between June and October when thousands of travelers try to get to as many of the spread-out attractions as they can.
-But the key to a successful L.A. vacation is simple: Plan ahead.
-Pick a few areas that best suit your interests and needs.
+The area is one of the most visited in the country, especially between June and October when thousands of travelers use their summer vacations to experience as many LA attractions as possible.
+But the key to a successful LA vacation is simple: Plan ahead.
+Pick a few areas that best suit your interests and needs, or take a guided tour if you want a little more assistance.
 Then all that's left to do is explore, explore, explore.

 Data sourced from the National Climatic Data Center

 Los Angeles is known worldwide as the home of the United States' television and film industry, and that facet of the city's identity tends to take the spotlight.
-You can certainly see the LA glamorized in movies in Hollywood and in the ritzier neighborhoods of Beverly Hills and Malibu.
+You can see the side of LA that's glamorized in movies in Hollywood and in the ritzier neighborhoods of Beverly Hills and Malibu.
 However, don't ignore the rest of La-La Land: You'll encounter different atmospheres (and a range of people) in other parts of the city.
-The quirky characters in Venice Beach hang 10 with the surfers and skim boarders of Santa Monica, while the business savvy showcase their smarts in downtown LA, and the health conscious shop for the freshest kale at the farmers market.
-LA also has a strong lesbian, gay, bisexual and transgender community, and the city hosts one of the largest pride celebrations in the world.
+The quirky characters in Venice Beach hang 10 with the surfers and skim boarders of Santa Monica, while the business savvy showcase their smarts in downtown LA, and the health conscious shop for the freshest kale at farmers markets throughout the city.
+LA also has a strong LGBT community, and the city hosts one of the largest pride celebrations in the world.

-Plus, Los Angeles offers a lot in the way of culturally enriching attractions, with "Museum Row" flaunting its prowess, a plethora of music venues filling ears with tunes, and theaters small and large putting on dance and musical productions.
+Los Angeles offers a lot in the way of culturally enriching attractions: "Museum Row" flaunts its prowess with four major institutions, a plethora of music venues fill ears with tunes, and theaters small and large put on dance and musical productions.

-But even though LA is a complex mix of cultures and lifestyles, many of which do not necessarily have anything to do with the movies, it's unlikely you'll be able to avoid Hollywood culture, altogether.
+But even though LA is a complex mix of cultures and lifestyles, it's unlikely you'll be able to avoid Hollywood culture, altogether.
 No matter where you are in Los Angeles, there is probably a movie, TV show or commercial filming right around the corner.

 But you can't say you've truly had the Los Angeles food experience until you've consumed your weight in Mexican fare.
-Try a!
-Grill on Hollywood Boulevard for rich poblano mole or El Compadre Restaurant for flaming margaritas, enchiladas and live mariachi music nightly.
+Try El Compadre Restaurant for flaming margaritas, enchiladas and live mariachi music nightly.
 If you're feeling adventurous, order some tacos de lengua (beef tongue tacos) from a taco truck.